e5k/e5k.github.io/_posts/2017-09-20-ballistic-post-processing.md

 processGBF(pth, run)
 {% endhighlight %}

-where **run** is a Matlab structure named as the arguments 2-9 of the argument approach.
+where <var>run</var> is a Matlab structure named as the arguments 2-9 of the argument approach.

 ### 2.2 Output argument
 Calling: